survivejs/site/pages/blog/156-fall-2018-events.md

 I'll visit [JSConf Armenia](https://jsconf.am/) at the beginning of November.
 It's my first trip to the country.
 In my talk, I'll examine the past, present, and the future of React.

-## Typeof Porto - 29-30.11.2018

-I don't have many details on my trip to Portugal just yet but it looks like there will be a conference and I'm going.
-More info as I get it.

 ## Conclusion

 I am a organizer at [React Vienna](https://www.meetup.com/ReactVienna/) so that's one way to spot me.
 Let me know if you are coming and I'll give you a tour.